 Figure 1 presents a minimal system containing one single VCI initiator, my\initiator, and one single VCI target, my\target.
-The my\initiator module behavior is modeled by the SC\THREAD execLoop(), that contains an infinite loop.
-The call-back function vci\rsp\received() is executed when a VCI response packet is received by the initiator module.
+The initiator behavior is modeled by the SC\THREAD execLoop(), that contains an infinite loop.
+The interface function vci\rsp\received() is executed when a VCI response packet is received by the initiator module.

-Unlike the initiator, the target module has a purely reactive behaviour and is therefore modeled as a simple call-back function.
-In other words, there is no need to use a SC\THREAD for this simple target component: the target behaviour is entirely described by the call-back function vci\cmd\received(), that is executed when a VCI command packet is received by the target module.
+Unlike the initiator, the target module has a purely reactive behaviour and is therefore modeled as a simple interface function.
+In other words, there is no need to use a SC\THREAD for a target component: the target behaviour is entirely described by the interface function vci\cmd\received(), that is executed when a VCI command packet is received by the target module.

-The VCI communication channel is a point-to-point bi-directionnal channel, encapsulating two separated uni-directionnal channels: one to transmit the VCI command packet, one to transmit the VCI response packet.
+The VCI communication channel is a point-to-point bi-directional channel, encapsulating two separated uni-directional channels: one to transmit the VCI command packet, one to transmit the VCI response packet.

-C) TLM-T VCI Transaction
+C) VCI Transaction in TLM-T

-The TLM2.0 standard allows the user to redefine both the payload and the phases of a transaction.
-Two classes are defined in soclib\vci\types : a tlmt\vci\transaction and a tlmt\phase''.
+The TLM2.0 standard allows the user to redefine both the payload and the phases of the transactions.
+Two classes have been defined in soclib\vci\types : a tlmt\vci\transaction and a tlmt\phase''.

-A payload of type soclib\vci\types::tlm\payload\type corresponds to a tlmt\vci\transaction.
-It contains three groups of information:
+The payload of a tlmt\vci\transaction contains three groups of information:

-- TLM2.0 related fields
+- TLM2.0 generic fields

-- TLM-T related fields
+- TLM-T specific fields

-- VCI related fields
+- VCI specific fields

 '''

 class tlmt_vci_transaction

 {

+. . .

 private:

-// TLM2.0 related fields and common structure
+// TLM2.0 related fields and common structure % \lambda =0.011

+sc_dt::uint64

+address;

-sc_dt::uint64 m_address; // address
+sc_dt::uint64 address

-unsigned char m_data; // buf
+unsigned char data;

-unsigned int m_length; // nword
+unsigned int length;

-tlmt_response_status m_response_status; // rerror

-m_dmi; // nothing
+tlm_response_status response_status;

-unsigned char m_byte_enable;
+unsigned char byte_enable;

-unsigned int m_byte_enable_length;

-unsigned int m_streaming_width;
+unsigned int

-// be

-11
+streaming_width;

 // TLM-T related fields

 bool

-m_activity_ptr;
+activity_status_ptr;

-sc_core::sc_time m_local_time_ptr;
+sc_core::sc_time local_time_ptr;

 // VCI related fields

-m_command;

-m_src_id;

-m_trd_id;

-tlmt_command

-unsigned int

-unsigned int

-unsigned int

-// cmd

-// srcid

-// trdid

-// pktid

-m_pkt_id;
+vci_param::cmd_t

+cmd;

+vci_param::srcid_t srcid;

+vci_param::trdid_t trdid;

+vci_param::pktid_t pktid;

 '''